Golden Triangle & Ranthambore

-Delhi · Agra · Jaipur — India's iconic circuit, done properly
+Delhi · Agra · Jaipur · Ranthambore — India's iconic circuit, now with tigers

 Trip overview

 The Golden Triangle is called that for good reason: Delhi, Agra, and Jaipur form a rough triangle across northwestern India, and between them they hold more UNESCO World Heritage Sites, more Mughal architecture, more royal forts and bazaars than almost any equivalent distance in the world.
-But the Golden Triangle done badly — one monument after another in a bus, bad food, too many salespeople — leaves travelers exhausted.
-The Golden Triangle done well leaves them wanting to move here.
-This 7-day GoTrustelle circuit is built around the second kind of experience.
-We move by train between cities (fast, comfortable, and the most authentically Indian way to travel).
+This 9-day GoTrustelle circuit extends the classic route with two days at Ranthambore National Park — one of India's premier tiger reserves, where Bengal tigers move openly through dry deciduous forest and the ruins of a 10th-century fort rise from the hilltop above the lakes.
+We move by train between Delhi, Agra and Jaipur (fast, comfortable, and the most authentically Indian way to travel), then drive south to Ranthambore for two open-jeep safaris with a naturalist guide.
 We eat street food in Old Delhi's lanes with a guide who knows which stall has cooked for the same family for four generations.
 We reach the Taj Mahal at 6 AM, before the tour groups, when the light is rose-gold and the marble seems to glow from within.
-We stay in carefully chosen boutique hotels in each city — places with courtyard gardens and filtered water and beds that are actually good.
+We stay in carefully chosen boutique hotels and a safari lodge — places with courtyard gardens, filtered water and beds that are actually good.
 And throughout, Shikha or a GoTrustelle host is available — not standing in front of you with a flag, but there, in the background, making sure everything works.

 Trip highlights